 International operations.
 The Company anticipates that international operations will continue to account for a significant portion of its consolidated revenues.
 Risks inherent in the Company's international operations include the following: unexpected changes in regulatory practices and tariffs; difficulties in staffing and managing foreign operations; longer collection cycles; potential changes in tax laws; greater difficulty in protecting intellectual property; and the impact of fluctuating exchange rates between the U.S. dollar and foreign currencies in markets where Autodesk does business.
 During the first three months of fiscal year 1999, changes in exchange rates from the same period of the prior fiscal year adversely impacted revenues, principally due to changes in the rate of exchange between the U.S. dollar and the Japanese yen, the German mark, and the French franc.

-The Company's risk management strategy uses derivative financial instruments in the form of forward foreign exchange contracts for the purpose of hedging foreign currency market exposures of underlying assets, liabilities, and other obligations which exist as a part of its ongoing business operations.
-Autodesk does not enter into derivative contracts for the purpose of trading or speculative transactions.
-The Company's international results may also be impacted by general economic and political conditions in these foreign markets.
-The Company's international results have been impacted by recent unfavorable economic and political conditions in the Asian markets as described above under "Results of Operations - Net Revenues."
-There can be no assurance that the economic crisis and currency issues currently being experienced in these markets will not have a material adverse effect on the Company's future international operations and consequently, on the Company's business and consolidated results of operations.
+Although the Company has not been significantly impacted by the recent unfavorable economic volatility currently experienced in certain Asia/Pacific countries, any further deterioration in these markets could have a material adverse impact on the Company's business, consolidated results of operations, and financial condition.

 Dependence on distribution channels.
-The Company sells its software products primarily to distributors and resellers (value-added resellers, or "VARs").
+The Company sells its software products primarily to distributors and dealers (value-added resellers, or "VARs").
 Autodesk's ability to effectively distribute products depends in part upon the financial and business condition of its VAR network.
-Although the Company has not to date experienced any material problems with its VAR network, computer software dealers and distributors are typically not highly capitalized and have experienced difficulties during times of economic contraction and may do so in the future.
+Although the Company has not currently experienced any material problems with its VAR network, computer software dealers and distributors are typically not highly capitalized and have experienced difficulties during times of economic contraction and may do so in the future.
 The loss of or a significant reduction in business with any one of the Company's major international distributors or large U.S. resellers could have a material adverse effect on the Company's business and consolidated results of operations in future periods.
-Autodesk's largest international distributor is Computer 2000 AG in Germany.
-Autodesk's largest resellers and distributors in the United States are Ingram, Avatech, and DLT.

 Product returns.
 With the exception of certain European distributors, agreements with the Company's VARs do not contain specific product-return privileges.
 However, Autodesk permits its VARs to return product in certain instances, generally during periods of product transition and during update cycles.
-Although product returns, comparing the first quarter of fiscal 1999 to the same period in the prior year, remained the same as a percentage of consolidated revenues, management anticipates that product returns in future periods will continue to be impacted by product update cycles, new product releases, and software quality.
+Although product returns, comparing the first quarter of fiscal 1999 to the same period in the prior year, remained the same as a percentage of consolidated revenues, management anticipates that product returns in future periods will continue to be impacted by the timing of new product releases, as well as the quality and market acceptance of new products.